Morgan Evans (singer)

 Morgan John Evans (born 24 April 1985) is an Australian country music singer and songwriter, known for his heartfelt lyrics and dynamic performances.

-He first gained recognition with his "Self-titles" debut album in 2014, which peaked at number 20 on the ARIA Albums Chart.
+He first gained recognition with his self-titled debut album in 2014, which peaked at number 20 on the ARIA Albums Chart.
 International success followed with his 2017 hit "Kiss Somebody" and his 2018 album "Things That We Drink To", which won the ARIA Award for Best Country Album in 2019.
 Evans' music, featuring chart-topping singles and emotionally raw songwriting, has resonated with fans globally, amassing over 800 million streams.
 His 2022 Life Upside Down EP, written during a period of personal upheaval, highlighted his vulnerability, with tracks like "Over for You" going viral.

 Life and career

 1985–2010: Early life and career

 Evans was born on 24 April 1985 in Newcastle, New South Wales.
 He has a younger sister, Jane, and a younger brother, Tom, who is also a musician playing bass guitar.
 At the age of 13, Evans performed his first gig.
 While attending Warners Bay High School he was in a local rock trio, Extortion, which won a state high school band competition, Youthrock, in 2002.
 Extortion were later renamed Solver.
 As of 2006, Evans provided lead vocals and guitar in the group, his brother Tom was on bass guitar and a friend, Nicholas Cook, was the drummer.
 The band won Artist of the Year and Best Rock Act at the MusicOZ Awards of 2006.

 In 2007, Evans won the Road to Tamworth competition and for his prize he flew to Nashville to record a single.
 He was signed to Sony BMG and released his debut single "Big Skies", in September 2007.
 The title track received airplay on Australian country music radio stations.

 Evans toured with Brooks & Dunn, Gary Allan, Shannon Noll, Adam Harvey and was personally selected by Taylor Swift to open for her first Australian tour.